duanebester/map-api-book/src/intro/rest_basics.md

 }
 ```

-With the above RESTful API defined, the frontend developers can build an application that queries for users.
+With the above RESTful API defined, the Frontend developers can build an application that queries for users.
 Similarly, the backend developers can build their code to serve up users and ways to modify users.
 Once both sides have completed their code, the whole system works together.